apluslms/aplus-manual/questionnaires/question_groups.rst

 This grading behavior is enabled by the setting ``group_errors`` in the config.yaml file of the questionnaire.

-.. admonition:: Broken feature
-  :class: danger

-  The feature is currently broken.
-  Even though they shouldn't,
-  students receive points from question groups that have not been fully answered correctly and they see which questions were answered incorrectly.

-  This will be fixed in August 2023.

 .. admonition:: Only YAML
   :class: warning